mariusandra/insights/README.md

 Skip `--no-login` if you wish to deploy it on a server and want to configure real users!

+(Of course this is an extremely early BETA release, so use on a live server at your own risk!)

 ## How does it work

 Similar to Looker and their LookML, Insights requires a mapping of your database's structure to function.